Is A Sugar Glider A Possum

 Possums come in different shapes and sizes, but they typically have a similar body structure.
 They have sharp claws, a prehensile tail (meaning they can grab onto things), and a long snout.
 Their diet mainly consists of fruits and leaves, and they play a vital role in seed dispersal and pollination in their ecosystems.
 Possums are arboreal creatures, meaning they spend most of their time in trees, using their strong hind legs and grasping tails to maneuver through their habitat.

-See also Are Sugar Gliders Omnivores
+See also Can You Buy Sugar Gliders

 Is A Sugar Glider A Possum